HiPPO Zoo: Explicit Memory Mechanisms for Interpretable State Space Models: Introduction

 Despite its explicit and interpretable representation of history, the original HiPPO framework does not incorporate several modeling capabilities that are central to modern state space models.
-Contemporary SSMs routinely employ input-dependent state updates, adaptive allocation of memory across timescales, nonlinear interactions between past and present, and mechanisms akin to associative memory, all of which contribute to their empirical success on complex sequence modeling tasks.
+Contemporary SSMs routinely employ input-dependent state updates, adaptive allocation of memory across timescales, nonlinear interactions between past and present, and mechanisms akin to associative memory \cite{guefficiently,smithsimplified,gu2024mamba}, all of which contribute to their empirical success on complex sequence modeling tasks.
 These capabilities are realized implicitly through learned state dynamics that sacrifice direct interpretability.

 We revisit the HiPPO framework with the goal of extending it to support these modern capabilities while preserving its explicit, interpretable structure.
-We show that many of the capabilities introduced in contemporary SSMs can be realized within HiPPO as explicit modifications to the underlying history measure or to the dynamics governing the polynomial coefficients.
-This perspective yields a unified framework in which memory allocation, input-dependent updates, nonlinear interactions, and associative structure are directly represented in an interpretable orthogonal polynomial basis, rather than encoded implicitly in learned state transitions.
+We show that many capabilities introduced in modern SSMs can be realized within HiPPO as explicit modifications to the underlying history measure or the dynamics governing the polynomial coefficients.
+This perspective yields a unified framework in which these memory mechanisms are directly represented in an interpretable orthogonal polynomial basis, rather than encoded implicitly in learned state transitions.
 By making these mechanisms explicit, the models retain the structural and computational advantages of HiPPO while enabling principled analysis of how past information is stored and used.

-We introduce a framework comprising five such extensions, which we collectively refer to as a “HiPPO zoo.”
-Volterra HiPPO incorporates nonlinear interactions by embedding Volterra series directly into the orthogonal polynomial basis.
+We introduce a framework comprising five such extensions, which we collectively refer to as a ``HiPPO zoo.'' \footnote{Code available at \url{https://github.com/jackgoffinet/hippo-zoo}} Volterra HiPPO incorporates nonlinear interactions by embedding Volterra series directly into the orthogonal polynomial basis.
 Salience HiPPO introduces input-dependent warping of the history measure, allowing the system to allocate memory preferentially to informative inputs.
 Associative Memory HiPPO embeds explicit associative structure into the polynomial representation, enabling interpretable key–value memory.
 Multiscale HiPPO represents memory across multiple timescales by explicitly embedding a continuum of HiPPO states.
 Finally, Forecasting HiPPO makes explicit how forecasting objectives shape memory, revealing how different horizons induce different predictive memories and geometries on the past.

 Across a range of sequence modeling experiments, we use these extensions to illustrate how explicit polynomial memories can realize behaviors that are implicit in modern state space models.
 Our experiments probe how memory is allocated, transformed, and queried under different mechanisms, and visualize these effects directly through the orthogonal polynomial basis.
 Together, these results show that making memory structure explicit enables principled analysis and transparent design of sequence models, while retaining the structured linear dynamics and efficient online updates of the HiPPO framework.